elektito/trick/README.md

  - Instead of hygienic macros, we have only `define-macro` which defines unhygienic macros.
- - Pairs and imrproper lists are not supported.
-We only have proper lists.
  - The only numeric type supported is big integers (they are basically more or less the same as Python integers).
  - Keyword symbols are supported (that is, symbols beginning with a colon